-We do not collect personally identifying information about you when you visit our site, unless you choose to provide such information to us.
+We do not collect personally identifying information about you when you visit our website, unless you choose to provide such information to us.
 Providing such information is strictly voluntary.

 From time to time, our practices may change necessitating changes to the policy as it exists now.
 We encourage you to refer back to this page to see the policy in effect at the time of your use and, if you wish, change your user preferences.
 Updates to this policy will appear in a different color with the date of change noted prominently.

-By using www.curtis.edu, you are deemed to have assented and agreed to this policy as in effect at the time of your use.
+By using our website, you are deemed to have assented and agreed to this policy as in effect at the time of your use.

 You can browse our site without logging on, and no personal information about you or your visit will be collected.
 Some anonymous, statistical information is automatically logged when you access our website.
 These “access logs” allow us to make our site more useful to you and others who use them by, for example, tracking which features of the site are most used by visitors.
-None of the information Curtis tracks is or can identify users personally.
 Some examples of information we do track is listed below:

-Even if you do not log in to our website, you may decide to send personally identifying information to Curtis, for example, in an e-mail containing a question or comment, or by completing a Web form.
+You may decide to send personally identifying information to Curtis, for example, in an e-mail containing a question or comment, or by completing an online form.
 The school uses personally identifying information from e-mail to respond to your requests.
 Curtis may forward your e-mail to other employees who are better able to answer your questions.
 The school may also use your e-mail to contact you in the future about school programs or concerts that may be of interest to you.
 The school will include in any such email instructions for how to opt-out of receiving any future email contacts that may not be related to your original e-mail message to Curtis.

-When Curtis requests personally identifiable information of a user in order to set an account at this website, Curtis will take all reasonable and customary measures as are required by COPPA to gain verifiable parental or guardian consent prior to accepting information from children who are minors and members of the Curtis community.
+Curtis will take all reasonable and customary measures as are required by COPPA to gain verifiable parental or guardian consent prior to accepting information from children who are minors and members of the Curtis community.
 In that event, Curtis will provide those parents with access to their child’s information, and the opportunity to delete the information and opt out of the future collection or use of the information, and Curtis will maintain the confidentiality, security, and integrity of any personal information collected from children.
-For more information about COPPA, visit the Federal Trade Commission website.
+Visit the Federal Trade Commission website for more information about COPPA.

 Curtis Institute of Music complies with the Family Educational Rights and Privacy Act (“FERPA”) and makes public announcement of the law.